IB CAS

 All students in Eugene IHS are expected to fulfill the CAS requirements.

-Creativity: Exploring or extending ideas related to an original or interpretive product or performance (IB Creativity, Activity, Service Guide, page 8).
-Creativity in CAS provides students with the opportunity to explore their own sense of original thinking and expression.
-Creativity will come from the student’s talents, interests, passions, emotional responses, and imagination; the form of expression is limitless.
-This may include visual and performing arts, digital design, writing, film, culinary arts, crafts and composition.
-Students are encouraged to engage in creative endeavors that move them beyond the familiar, broadening their scope from conventional to unconventional thinking (IB Creativity, Activity, Service Guide, page 18).
+Creativity is defined as “exploring and extending ideas leading to an original or interpretive product or performance” (IB Creativity, Activity, Service Guide 8).
+This is interpreted as imaginatively as possible to cover a wide range of arts and other activities that involve creative thinking.
+Examples could include participation in music, theater, fine arts, or design.
 In a student’s CAS program, creativity fosters an appreciation for the arts.
+“Creativity in CAS provides students with the opportunity to explore their own sense of original thinking and expression.
+Creativity will come from the student’s talents, interests, passions, emotional responses, and imagination; the form of expression is limitless…Students are encouraged to engage in creative endeavors that move them beyond the familiar, broadening their scope from conventional to unconventional thinking” (IB Creativity, Activity, Service Guide 18).

-Activity: Physical exertion contributing to a healthy lifestyle.
+Activity is defined as physical exertion contributing to a healthy lifestyle, complementing academic work.
+In a student’s CAS program, activity focuses on the physical, and thus, mental, well-being of the student.
 The aim of the ‘Activity’ strand is to promote lifelong healthy habits related to physical well-being.
 Pursuits may include individual and team sports, aerobic exercise, dance, outdoor recreation, fitness training, and any other form of physical exertion that purposefully contributes to a healthy lifestyle.
-Students are encouraged to participate at an appropriate level and on a regular basis to provide a genuine challenge and benefit (IB Creativity, Activity, Service Guide, page 19).
-In a student’s CAS program, activity focuses on the physical, and thus, mental, well being of the student.
+Students are encouraged to participate at an appropriate level and on a regular basis to provide a genuine challenge and benefit” (IB Creativity, Activity, Service Guide 19).

-Service: Collaborative and reciprocal engagement with the community in response to an authentic need.
+Service consists of an unpaid and voluntary community contribution that has a learning benefit for the student and fosters a greater sense of commitment to community—local, national and international.
+In a student’s CAS program, service focuses on an endeavor beyond a student’s current experience and shows engagement in meeting a community need.
+Service involves “Collaborative and reciprocal engagement with the community in response to an authentic need.
 The aim of the ‘Service’ strand is for students to understand their capacity to make a meaningful contribution to their community and society.
 Through service, students develop and apply personal and social skills in real-life situations involving decision-making, problem-solving, initiative, responsibility, and accountability for their actions.
-Service is often seen as one of the most transforming elements of CAS by promoting students’ self-awareness, offering diverse occasions for interactions and experiences and opportunities for international-mindedness (IB Creativity, Activity, Service Guide, page 20).
-In a student’s CAS program, service is an unpaid and voluntary community contribution and focuses on an endeavor beyond a student’s current experience.
+Service is often seen as one of the most transforming elements of CAS by promoting students’ self-awareness, offering diverse occasions for interactions and experiences and opportunities for international-mindedness” (IB Creativity, Activity, Service Guide, page 8).

 In addition to completing CAS hours students must participate in a student-initiated group project.
 Details are provided in the CAS Student Handbook